 The fact of the matter is no debt settlement company can guarantee every creditor will agree to accept their proposals on your behalf.

-Misunderstandings about how debt settlement works have led to a number of issues like the so-called Freedom Debt Relief scam.
+Misunderstandings about how debt settlement works have led to a number of issues like Debt Relief Scams.

 It’s not that companies like FDR are unethical, but rather that some folks misunderstood advice for guarantees.

 With that said, if the company you choose proves unable to settle one (or more) of your accounts, you should not be expected to pay the fee for that debt.

 Keep in mind; debt settlement will have an adverse effect on your credit score until more positive news starts to accrue about your accounts.
 It might seem counterproductive, but in reality, it’s a smart step in the right direction.